 - Once all relevant information has been received, the consumer will be sent a communication indicating that the member company to which the complaint relates has been contacted.
 The complainant is advised that the company in question will respond directly to the customer within the next 21 working days.

-- NB If it is clear from the documentation received from the client that the complaint is not valid, the client will be contacted to advise that RDO will not take up the case on their behalf, and will be sent the RDO lawyers list
+- NB If it is clear from the documentation received from the client that the complaint is not valid, the client will be contacted to advise that RDO will not take up the case on their behalf.

 - At the same time as contacting the complainant, RDO will contact the member company indicating what course of action, based on the information received from the consumer it expects the company to take.